Planning your finances

 |Membership of Student Union (NUS Extra Card)||£11|

 As an international student, you’ll normally be offered a basic bank current account with a cash card so you can withdraw cash from ATM machines.

 Having a UK bank account is essential if you’re studying in the UK for more than six months.
 We recommend you look into what each bank can offer before selecting an account.

 Documents needed to open a bank account:

-- Letter of enrolment confirming your UK and home addresses (available after enrolment from the International Office)
+- Letter of enrolment confirming your UK and home addresses (available after enrolment from the Faculty Course Office).